deBubz/StudyNotes/sac/wk3/note.md

 ## Implementing SM in `c`

-- since microprocessors have `c` compilers and not SM compulers
+- since microprocessors have `c` compilers and not SM compilers
   - necessary to implement SM in `c`

 example of [latch](latch.c)